Query Performance Prediction using Relevance Judgments Generated by Large Language Models: Introduction

-\paragraph{Reproducibility} To facilitate future research, we release our data, scripts for fine-tuning/inference, sampled demonstration examples for few-shot prompting, and fine-tuned checkpoints for LLaMA-7B, Llama-3-8B, and Llama-3-8B-Instruct at \url{https://github.com/ChuanMeng/QPP-GenRE}.
+\paragraph{Reproducibility} To facilitate future research, we release our data, scripts for fine-tuning/inference, sampled demonstration examples for few-shot prompting, and fine-tuned checkpoints of various \acp{LLM} at \url{https://github.com/ChuanMeng/QPP-GenRE}.

-\paragraph{Contributions} Our main contributions are as follows: \begin{itemize} \item We propose a novel \ac{QPP} framework using automatically generated relevance judgments (\ourmodel), which decomposes \ac{QPP} into independent subtasks of predicting the relevance of each item in a ranked list to the query, and predicts different \ac{IR} evaluation measures based on the relevance predictions. \item We devise an approximation strategy to predict \ac{IR} measures considering recall, avoiding the cost of traversing the entire corpus to identify all relevant items for a query. \item We fine-tune leading \textit{open-source} \acp{LLM}, LLaMA-7B, Llama-3-8B, and Llama-3-8B-Instruct for the task of automatically generating relevance judgments.

-\item We conduct experiments on four datasets, showing that \ourmodel outperforms the state-of-the-art \ac{QPP} baselines on the TREC-DL 19--22 datasets in predicting RR@10 and nDCG@10 in terms of Pearson's $\rho$ and Kendall's $\tau$. \end{itemize}
+\paragraph{Contributions} Our main contributions are as follows: \begin{itemize} \item We propose a novel \ac{QPP} framework using automatically generated relevance judgments (\ourmodel), which decomposes \ac{QPP} into independent subtasks of predicting the relevance of each item in a ranked list to the query, and predicts different \ac{IR} evaluation measures based on the relevance predictions. \item We devise an approximation strategy to predict \ac{IR} measures that account for both precision and recall, avoiding the cost of traversing the entire corpus to identify all relevant items for a query. \item We fine-tune leading \textit{open-source} \acp{LLM} from the Llama and Mistral families, covering a range of model sizes, for the task of automatically generating relevance judgments.
+Our results show that fine-tuning much smaller \acp{LLM} for relevance judgment prediction can yield more effective relevance prediction and \ac{QPP} than few-shot prompting with much larger models. \item We conduct experiments on four datasets, showing that \ourmodel outperforms the state-of-the-art \ac{QPP} baselines on the TREC-DL 19--22 datasets in predicting RR@10 and nDCG@10 in terms of Pearson's $\rho$ and Kendall's $\tau$. \end{itemize}